-Work has continued to foster and maintain good relationships with the Independent Police Complaints Commission (IPCC), now the Independent Office for Police Conduct (IOPC).
+Work has continued with the Force to foster and maintain good relationships with the Independent Police Complaints Commission (IPCC), now the Independent Office for Police Conduct (IOPC).

-The CC and Force Chief Officers have briefed the PCC on key and emerging issues with Professional Standards.
-Work has advanced to form an Ethics Committee, building on the work undertaken by the Diversity Panel, operating within the OPCC.
+The PCC has received briefings on key and emerging issues from senior officers in relation to the oversight of Professional Standards.
+Work has advanced to form an Ethics Committee building on the work undertaken by the Diversity Panel operating within the OPCC.
 The Joint Independent Audit Committee (JIAC) appointed in 2017 has continued to meet regularly during the period covered by the AGS.

-The Governance arrangements in place are in line with the Policing Protocol 2011, which requires all parties to abide by the seven Nolan Principles.
+The Governance arrangements in place are in line with the Policing Protocol 2011, which requires all parties to abide by the seven Nolan principles.